MichaelKurzak/Snake2/README.md

 # Snake Game
 ## Simple game created whit Java lang
 ## Project purpose
-snake game written with the help of the youtube tutorial for the JAVA course.
+snake game written with the help of the youtube tutorial for the JAVA course.< br>
 ##Technologies
 Maven <br >
 JFrame <br >